RichRich087/Frogger_Weekend/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 Here you can find the live link:  https://richrich087.github.io/Frogger_Weekend/

+Media
+All images are taken from Google Images.
+We utilized Adobe background remover to remove the white background.

 Contributing
 If you wish to contribute to this project or report any issues, please visit the GitHub repository and create a pull request or an issue.